spmedia/Threat-Actor-Usernames-Scrape/README.md

 **[forum_users_dread.txt](https://github.com/spmedia/Threat-Actor-Usernames-Scrape/blob/main/forum_users_dread.txt)**

 The infamous Dread.
 Ran by HugBunter.
 Mainly a darknet market (DNM) forum that grew out of when the reddit admins did a ban wave of all the DNM subs.
-Content includes drugs, hacking, and all kinda fraud and sus stuffs.
+Content includes drugs, carding, social engineering, hacking, and all kinda fraud and sus stuffs.

 The usernames in this list are scraped from posted threads and users who respond in them.